Rasyidannas/ZTM-Devloping-LLM-App-With-LangChain/intro.md

 # What is LangChain Chains

 Chains allow us to combine multiple components together to solve a specific task and build an entire LLM application

+# What is Sequentail Chains

+with sequentaiil chains, you can make a series of calls to one or more LLMs.
+You can take the output from one chain and use it as the input to another chain.
+This is suit for complex task.
+There are two types of sequential chains:

+1. **SimpleSequentialChain** is represents a series of chains, where each individual chain has a single input anda single output, and the output of one step is used as input to the next.
+2. General form of sequential chains